arvindhsundar/hackingattention/content/_index.md

 Apart from these answers, there will be tangents that I find interesting, giving a chance for happy little accidents.

 I invite you to see where my explorations have taken me.
-Start by visiting my [Areas of Exploration](Areas%20of%20Exploration.md).
+Start by visiting my [Areas of Exploration](Areas%20of%20Exploration.md) or clicking about on the graph below.
+(There will be more notes as my notes grow!)

-And, if you want to reach me, hit me up on [Twitter](https://twitter.com/arvindhsundar).
+If you want to reach me, hit me up on [Twitter](https://twitter.com/arvindhsundar).

 With love from Bengaluru, this is Arvindh saying over and out.